marcelogmca/llm_narrative_engine/README.md

 *   **Integrated Creation Environment:** The application is a stand-alone project and file-folder package, a contained manager where creators can construct their world bible, edit character sheets, and write world lore in the same environment.
 It offers an integrated workflow from concept to execution.

-*   **Built-in Diagnostics & Performance Monitoring:** A real-time diagnostic interface provides creators with a detailed description of each turn, including processing time and estimated token cost for each AI agent and process—enabling fine-tuning and optimization.
+*   **Built-in Diagnostics & Performance Monitoring:** A real-time diagnostic interface provides creators with API request and responses, log keeping, a detailed description of each turn, including processing time and estimated token cost for each AI agent and process—enabling fine-tuning and optimization.

 *   **High Modularity and Configuration:** The user can choose which modules are active, their LLM models, their third party accounts, debug level, etc.